Defining Dyslexia

 What Dyslexia Is

+Dyslexia affects about one in every five individuals, making it the most commonly diagnosed learning disability.
 The National Institutes of Health (NIH) describes dyslexia as a brain-based learning disability that specifically impairs a person's ability to read.
-Dyslexia affects about one in every five individuals, making it the most commonly diagnosed learning disability.
-These reading impairments are also unexpected in that individuals with dyslexia demonstrate otherwise typical intellectual functioning and developmental growth.
+Other definitions (e.g., First Step Act - § 3635; International Dyslexia Association; Mayo Clinic) describe dyslexia in a similar way.
+The reading impairments associated with dyslexia are also unexpected in that individuals with dyslexia typically demonstrate otherwise typical intellectual functioning and developmental growth.
 To further understand what dyslexia is – and what it is not – it may be helpful to examine the major elements of the definition.

 Dyslexia is Brain-Based

-For individuals with dyslexia, specific portions of the brain typically associated with important reading processes may not function in the same ways that they do in individuals without dyslexia.
+For individuals with dyslexia, specific portions of the brain typically associated with important reading processes may not develop or function in the same ways that they do in individuals without dyslexia.
+Neuroimaging research suggests that individuals with dyslexia – compared to individuals without – may have fundamental differences in brain regions linked with reading and language.
+These differences are primarily, although not completely, noted in the left hemisphere of the brain.

 - Dyslexia can be inherited.
 Children born with the neurological impairments associated with dyslexia are more likely than other children to have family members with the impairment.
 Many, but not all, of these children will eventually experience reading difficulties.